Vitruves/HDF/README.md

 ## Prerequisites (Ubuntu)

-To build and run `hdf_plus` on Ubuntu, you will need the following:
+To build and run `hdf` on Ubuntu, you will need the following:

 *   **C Compiler:** `gcc` (GNU Compiler Collection) or `clang`.
 *   **Make:** The `make` utility.